A Dang Good Clean, For Your Dang Good Place!

 When is it Time to Re-Organize the Home?

-Are you overwhelmed with the clothes in your closet? – a third of which doesn’t fit or you simply don’t wear anymore.
+Are you overwhelmed by the clothes in your closet? – a third of which doesn’t fit or you simply don’t wear anymore.
 Is your wardrobe bursting at the seams?
 Do you open cupboards full to the brim and wonder why you are even keeping half of their contents?
 What about the shoe cupboard?
 Do you need all that footwear?

 All those negative energy thoughts swirling around!
 Is it time to face facts and make a plan?